 FARM SCHOOL at Northiam

-Our pupils also study many of the activities of farming in a more academic manner.
-Hands-on agricultural and environmental learning experiences bring deeper meaning and comprehension to many of our studies in the sciences, including living things, food hygiene & technology, Writing and Maths.
+At Northiam C of E Primary school, the Farm school curriculum is developed to support children’s skills in hands-on agricultural and environmental learning experiences, bringing deeper meaning and comprehension to many of our studies in the sciences, including living things, plants , healthy eating and commercial produce..
 The children actively learn and are engaged with animal husbandry and horticulture.
-Children take part in a range of activities from growing , harvesting, producing a product to sell, and catering an event they have planned and organised.
-Upper KS2 children will achieve Level 1 Food Hygiene qualification
+Children will take part in a range of activities from growing , harvesting, including visits to our local farms and pick your owns premises.
+During the colder months the children learn to create products from the farm resources..

 In addition to the invaluable experience they’re gaining on the farm, they’re sharing the benefits with the entire school community.
-The farm is providing a platform for engagement with community groups and parents, the horticultural society, consevration society, school governors are actively included and have become regular volunteers.
+The farm is providing a platform for engagement with community groups and parents, the horticultural society, conservation society, school governors are actively included and have become regular volunteers.
 They discuss crucial topics of food sustainability, nutrition and review and explore the issues and problems that these present.
-The children develop an understanding of financial awareness as they seek to make a profit from produce and as this develops pupils will explore their experience in comparison to mass production & industry.
-In 2019/2020 the children will begin projects to come up with new ways of developing more sustainable means of planting food in the future with regard to shortage of land and resources.
-They will look at urban rooftop farming practices as well as different types of vertical gardening systems in small areas.
+The children develop an understanding of financial awareness as they seek to make a profit from produce and as this develops pupils will explore their experience in contributing to the village life and understanding their role within the wider society.